junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-The world is back normal -- which is to say, it's the same Apocalypse world that they'll have to struggle to save.
+The world is back to normal -- which is to say, it's the same Apocalypse world that they'll have to struggle to save.
 But before that, Dean has a promise to keep.
-He worries for a second that his apartment would be wiped by the dick angel, but to his relief, it still stands where it is.
-And Castiel too -- as an angel, just like last time he saw him when he sat next to his hospital bed.
+He worries for a second that his apartment would be wiped by the dick angel when the bubble was blown, but to his relief, it still stands where it is.
+And Castiel too, standing in the living room where he left him -- as an angel now, just like last time he saw him when he sat next to his hospital bed.

-Dean swallows at the familiar view of him, feeling his tongue dry.
-How come it used to feel so easy when he was a ghost?
+Dean swallows at the familiar view of him, feeling his throat incredibly dry.
+How come talking felt so easy when he was Dean Smith and Cas was a ghost, but suddenly, when the fairytale filter is gone, letting the words out becomes so difficult again?

 "You're still here," he murmurs when he opens the apartment door.

-"You told me to stay here," Cas answers.
+"You told me to stay here," Cas answers naturally.

 "When you were still a ghost," Dean says.

 "Do you want me to go now?"
 The angel looks at him.

 "No, no," Dean rushes.
 "Not at all.
-I told you I have something to tell you, I'm keeping my words."
+I told you I have something to tell you, I'm keeping my word."

 The angel listens in silence.

 It's difficult.
-Dean takes a slow breath -- this seems to be one of the habit he picked up from the past three or four months.
+Dean takes a slow breath -- this seems to be one of the habits he picked up from the past three or four months.
 He wonders how many other habits stay behind.

 "The unfinished business isn't yours, it's mine."
-Dean starts, and once it's started, the rest comes out easy.
-Cas stares at him attentively, but not understanding.
-"I have one thing very important but never did, and I only learned that when you were gone."
+Dean starts, and once it's started, the rest comes out easier.
+Cas stares at him attentively, but the look on his face is saying he's not understanding.
+"There is one thing very important, but I never did, and I only learned that when you were gone."

 "I wasn't really --" Cas starts.

 Dean holds out a hand.
 "You were gone, to me.
 It doesn't matter what you were or are, or what I remember.
 All those feelings are real."

-Cas closes his mouth.
+Cas shuts his mouth.

 Dean continues.
 "So here it is, the fact, the realization I didn't know about until now," he takes another long breath, "You are too important to me that I can't lose you.
 I can't imagine living in a world without you.
 Zachariah thought he taught me a lesson about who I am, that I am who I'll always be.
 But I learned a different one -- that I will be *with* who I'll always be *with*.
 The people I choose, I will always choose.
 My family, my friends, all those important people in my life.
 You, of them all.
 I'm not a killer, you see, I'm a lover.
 And I can only see that now."